Top 10 Best Crops for Your Victory Garden

 Next, you’ll want to dedicate space to the crops that will give you the most bang for your buck, so to speak.
 If you’re limited on space, try to avoid crops that take up a lot of space and/or resources for little return.

 For example, things like artichokes and Romanesco broccoli take up a lot of space in the garden but do not produce large harvests.
-These are the top of novelty crops that are better left to try out during “normal” gardening seasons, unless of course you REALLY love eating these foods and have ample space to grow them in.
+These are the types of novelty crops that are fun to try, but aren’t necessarily the best choices for maximizing food production, unless of course you REALLY love eating these foods and have ample space to grow them.

 Instead, focus on vegetables and varieties that produce large harvests, can be grown densely and/or can be vertically grown, in order to get the most amount of food possible for the space you have.